epics-rip/ChannelFinderService/README.md

   * The Mapping_definitions script (which is avaiable under /channelfinder/src/main/resources) contains the curl commands to setup the 3 elastic indexes associated with channelfinder.

-  * For more information of how Index and mappings can be setup using any rest client as described here {{{https://www.elastic.co/guide/en/elasticsearch/reference/1.4/_create_an_index.html}create elastic index}}
+  * For more information of how Index and mappings can be setup using any rest client as described here [create elastic index](https://www.elastic.co/guide/en/elasticsearch/reference/1.4/_create_an_index.html)

 4. Authentication/Authorization